Two-Face: Skills and abilities

 Two-Face has no superpowers, instead relying on his proficiency in marksmanship and martial arts, which was further improved after being trained by Deathstroke and Batman.
 As a former lawyer, the character uses his expertise in criminal law, criminology, and police procedures to devise his crimes.

 Before his transformation into Two-Face, Harvey Dent had a successful career as Gotham's district attorney, driven to bring an end to the city's epidemic of organized crime.
 Following his disfigurement, he becomes obsessed with the number two and the concept of duality.
 Thus, Two-Face stages crimes centered around the number two—such as robbing buildings with 2 in the address or staging events that will take place at 10:22 p.m.
 (2222 in military time).
-He was an accomplished lawyer highly skilled in almost all matters relating to criminal law and an extensive knowledge of the criminal world.
+He was an accomplished lawyer highly skilled in almost all matters relating to criminal law and had an extensive knowledge of the criminal world.
 He is also a charismatic leader and speaker.
-Two-Face is a genius in criminal planning and has an exceptional character, which allows him, among other things, to stoically endure pain and recover from smudging injuries in a short time.
+Two-Face is gifted in criminal planning, has a high tolerance for pain, and recovers from smudging injuries in a short time.
 Two-Face is a skilled marksman, and regularly uses a variety of firearms such as pistols, shotguns, grenade launchers, Tommy guns, knives and rocket launchers during his battles with Batman.
-He primarily wields dual pistols, and has become dangerously skilled with them.
+He primarily wields dual pistols.

 Harvey Dent has kept himself in peak physical conditions, even before his transformation into Two-Face and had exercise equipment in his office when he was an assistant district attorney.
 The Batman: Face the Face story arc reveals that Batman, shortly before leaving Gotham for a year, trains Dent extensively in detective work and martial arts.
 To further improve his proficiency in the use of firearms, Dent hires the sharpshooting assassin Deathstroke to train him.